 4. Igreja de Sao Miguel

-The next spot is about two minutes away, right in the center of Alfama.
+About two minutes away, right in the center of Alfama, is the Igreja de Sao Miguel.
 The exterior of this church is deceivingly bland with its white washed facade.
 It has a somewhat Mannerist exterior with its two bell towers.

 When you’re done admiring the edifice, make your way to the right of the church and up the steps.
 Make sure to do a “look back” at the top of the steps.